 For nearly 300 years, music has echoed through every corner of New Orleans.
 The sounds are as constant as the river and diverse as the gumbo of people who settled here.
 Not only is New Orleans the birthplace of Jazz, but music of all genres flows through the air 24 hours a day.
 The city's ever-evolving relationship with music and dance began in 18thcentury ballrooms, at the old French Opera House and with tribal rhythms and rituals in Congo Square (now the site of Louis Armstrong Park).

-So grab your dancing shoes and get ready, because everynight in New Orleans is a time for live music and fun!
+So grab your dancing shoes and get ready because every night in New Orleans is a night for live music!

 Take a tour